by Greg Nolan

-Kyoto-style slow-drip coffee, which is also referred to as slow drip or Kyoto-Style coffee, is a coffee brewing style that was made popular in Kyoto, Japan.
+Kyoto-style slow-drip coffee, also known as slow drip or Kyoto-style coffee, is a coffee brewing style that became popular in Kyoto, Japan.

 Kyoto-style slow drip coffee is made by letting water slowly, drop by drop, drip over coffee grounds.
-As this process has evolved, Kyoto-style brewers have become more and more elegant.
-These brewers now resemble tall, gilded hourglasses.
+As this process has evolved, Kyoto-style brewers have become increasingly elegant.
+They now resemble tall, gilded hourglasses.

 Why the rise in popularity?

-In recent years Kyoto-style coffee has become more popular.
+In recent years, Kyoto-style coffee has become more popular.
 Many high-end coffee shops have purchased Kyoto-style coffee towers to make iced coffee for their customers.
-Not only do these towers make delicious coffee, but the brewers themselves are a thing of beauty and a coffee conversation starter.
+These towers make delicious coffee, and the brewers themselves are a thing of beauty and a coffee conversation starter.

 How does the taste differ?

 Kyoto-style iced coffee differs from traditional cold brew coffee.
-Cold brew coffee, often made using a Toddy, involves allowing the entire collection of coffee grounds to soak in water for a period of time (12-24 hours).
+Cold brew coffee, often made using a Toddy, involves allowing the entire collection of coffee grounds to soak in water for some time (12-24 hours).
 This is a full immersion brewing method because the water and beans are in full contact with each other throughout the entire brew.

-The Japanese iced-coffee method is not full immersion, because the water is slowly dripped into the coffee grounds and then exits.
+The Japanese iced coffee method is not full immersion because the water is slowly dripped into the coffee grounds and then exits.
 The differences in the two brewing methods result in two different taste profiles.
-Cold brew has less acidity than Kyoto-style.
-Kyoto-style captures more of the high notes that one would taste if the coffee were brewed at a normal temperature.
+Cold brew has less acidity than Kyoto-style, which captures more of the high notes that one would taste if the coffee were brewed at a normal temperature.

 Cold brew also tends to be made as a concentrate and can be very high in caffeine.
-Iced-Coffee is brewed at a similar ratio to normal hot brewed coffee.
-As this style of cold brew gets more popular, you may be wondering how you can make it at home.
+Iced coffee is brewed at a similar ratio to normal hot brewed coffee.
+As this style of cold brew becomes more popular, you may be wondering how you can make it at home.

 QED Coffee – Seattle, WA